jxnpass/jxnpass.github.io/_posts/2024-10-16-StrongYouthProject.md

 I promise I am not overstating this when I say that when I showed the correlation matrix to them, they stared and discussed it for 15 minutes.
 Not that it was confusing, but the first time they've been able to see how kinematics related to each other.
 They also started discussing theories among three angle connections related to anatomy that are beyond topics that I know, but it was very interesting to see how they connected my data analysis to their field of study so cleanly -- all of it was amazing to sit in and experience.
 One of these theories that circulated and finding were about the strong 0.70 correlation between knee and ankle angle, specifically how diving down into a deeper stance in your knee also flexes your ankle drive more.
 In addition, the hip angle with a mild correlation of 0.32 may relate to how deeper hip flexion drives your jump distance a little bit more.

-I share these because sometimes statistical analysis may get data scientists, statisticians, and like-groups excited, but for other backgrounds, they get lost quickly.
-Using data visualization in research is an important tool to connect audiences to your modeling.
+I share these because sometimes statistical analysis may get data scientists, statisticians, and like-groups excited, but for other backgrounds, they get lost or bored quickly.
+Using data visualization to introduce statistical findings is an important tool to excite audiences about the power of using analysis methods.

 ### ANOVA

 This section aims to answer how the coaching cues differ with jump distance purely.
 As noted already, the external group had a 10.4% change in jump distance, which was 8.3% higher than the control group and 7.1% higher than the internal group.

-The ANOVA model determines differences among group means, and as such, determined that treatment indeed was significant (p = 0.005).
-The ANOVA also considered other variables that we don't discuss fully in this blog, namely sex, the initial jump distance, a treatment-sex interaction term, and a sex:initial jump distance interaction term.
+The ANOVA method determines differences among group means, and as such, determined that treatment indeed was significant (p = 0.005).
+The ANOVA also considered other variables that we don't discuss fully in this blog, namely sex, the initial jump distance, a treatment-sex interaction term, and a sex-initial jump distance interaction term.
 The ANOVA component of this code is featured below in R. None of these terms were considered significant, but they do help control for potential bias and answer some of our sub-questions.

 ```
 lm_jump <- lm(JumpDistanceChange ~ Treatment*Sex + Sex*AVGPreJumpDistance, data = syp)